eriiin/Deepfake-detection-project-for-CS523/README.md

    in the jupyter notebook file, you can name the dataset `140K-data/` and make sure the path to `train/`, `valid/`, and `test/` is called `./140K-data/real_vs_fake/real-vs-fake/`.

-2. You can uncomment the Save Module cell and run the notebooks to train and save modules
+2. You can uncomment the Save Module cell and run the notebooks to train and save modules.
+Modules are saved under `.h5` extension.

 3. You can run cells below train with different modules to predict the model and get accuracy, results, and plots.